-1) Figure: The evolution of reasons to travel between 2022 and 2024 mission staff.
+1 Figure: The evolution of reasons to travel between 2022 and 2024

+The tracked travel reasons differ among the secretariat, technicians, and mission staff.
 The secretariat staff are primarily flying for field visits, while technicians account for a significant proportion of travel for field projects and personal travel.
 Likewise, mission staff travels for field projects with a similar share of travels related to personal and training reasons.
 Such an analysis allows to identify levers for flight reductions.